These evaluations were carried out by Geoff Boyle in early July 2018 at the University of the West of England (UWE).

-The cameras, where appropriate, were set to whatever resolution came closest to a “standard” S35 or Full Frame image.
+The cameras, where appropriate, were set to whatever resolution came closest to a “standard” S35 or Full Frame frame.

-Lighting was Blonde's and ARRI 2Kw fresnel's for the Tungsten tests and ARRI Sky Panels for the daylight, in tungsten light the manufacturers preset for 3200 was used in the daylight tests cameras were auto-balanced.
+Lighting was Blondes for the tungsten tests and ARRI Sky Panels for the daylight; in tungsten light the manufacturers preset for 3200 was used, in the daylight tests cameras were auto-balanced.
 The tungsten tests are labeled “REAL” and the Sky Panel tests are labeled “SUBSTITUTE”.

-The reference charts were courtesy of DSClabsand also ones purchased by CML.
+Several reference charts were courtesy of DSC labs.

-The Cameras were exposed in half stop intervals from T1.5 with a 180 degree shutter to T22 with a 22.5 degree shutter.
-All cameras were set to the manufacturers recommended EI.
+The cameras were exposed in half stop intervals from T2 to T16 and then from T4 to T16 with an ND 1.2.
+All cameras were set to the manufacturers recommeded EI.
 Light level was 400 foot candles.

 The only objective here is to establish the true ISO of any camera and to find a precise usable dynamic range.
 I emphasise usable as although more may be measurable it may be too noisy to use or the colour may change too much.

-The files for YouTube & Vimeo were created in ACES space in BMD Resolve with the only adjustments being the application of the rlevant IDT's and ODT's.
+Most files for Vimeo were created in ACES space in BMD Resolve with the only adjustments being the application of the relevant IDTs and ODTs.
 Exposures were matched using offset only to 488 in a 10 bit environment using the Kodak Grey Scale Plus as the reference.